 While convincing your children to use their feet and quit their whining about wanting to take a taxi might be a challenge, they’ll happily keep pace with the crown on a special tour about their interests.
 Broadway babies (and bigger fans) will love the Broadway Up Close tour of the Theater District, where guides not only share stories about the iconic stages and their actors, but also can get into the nitty gritty on the real (non musical) life of one particular founding father with a trip downtown for the “Hamiltour.”
 For those local history buffs, learn about New York during the Revolutionary War, or the very localized history of your neighborhood like Chelsea or the Lower East Side, check out a walk with the extremely well-informed guides at Big Onion Tours.

-You can’t beat the bustling Washington Square Park when it comes to people watching—plus some kind of performance is practically guaranteed on weekends.
-It’s not rare to see musician Colin Huggins wheeling his baby-grand piano right in the square to play classical tunes beneath the majestic arch (a replica of Paris’ Arc de Triomphe).
-Dress the little ones in their swimmies—it will be difficult to keep them out of the fountain on hot days!
+You can’t beat the bustling Washington Square Park when it comes to people watching: Some kind of performance is practically guaranteed on weekends.
+It’s not rare to see musician Colin Huggins wheeling his baby-grand piano right in the square to play classical tunes beneath the majestic arch (a mini replica of the Arc de Triomphe).
+Dress the little ones in their swimmies—it will be difficult to keep them out of the water zone in the playground on hot days!

 We’re all familiar with the bouncy brown sparrows, speckled European starlings and the smattering (or should we say, splattering) of pigeons that live on every block.
 But look—and listen—a little closer, and you could meet some more unknown city dwellers such as glorious red Northern Cardinals, shimmering Blue Jays and orange-chested American Robins.
 Nature-nurturing organization New York City Audubon protects the birds, wildlife and their natural habitats in our area.
 The venue’s fun workshops and school programs teach children how to identify their feathered friends and care for the environment, too.